 What is the cost?

 Our 10-Day Program is $3680.
-Only $3180 for a limited time with our $500 off discount.
-This includes 12 days total (2 travel days and 10 days of the program).
-We provide all food, supplies, travel from the Sacramento, California area, eating out while traveling, backpacking equipment, and lodging.
+This includes 10 days total (2 training days and 8 days on the trail).
+We provide all food, supplies, travel from the Sacramento, California area, food while traveling, backpacking equipment, and lodging.
+Our groups are small with a maximum of 6 students per group leader.

 With Peak Eco-Challenge, you get way more than a backpacking trip!
-With us, you get hands-on wildlife science, and research experience while backpacking through the Pacific Crest and John Muir Trails.
+With us, you get hands-on wildlife science, and research experience while backpacking through the Pacific Crest Trail.
 This experience is competitive for college/grad school/job applications.

 There are no other programs like us in existence.
 The closest programs to us include backpacking wilderness trips or educational science travel camps/programs.